SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/output.md

 	**An Excel file view for the *OneSheet* option**

 13. By default, the series in the Excel output files are organised vertically.
-When the user unmark the check box the horizontal orientation is used.
+When the user unmarks the check box the horizontal orientation is used.

 	{: .text-center.image-wrapper}